 Facilities at Asia Institute

 Graduate research study space

-Students studying a Doctor of Philosophy (Arts) and MA (Research) In the Asia Institute are eligible to apply for a workspace within the School in the Research Higher Degrees (RHD) Study Space (Level 2) and the PhD write-up phase room (Level 1) in the Sidney Myer Asia Centre.
-Students interested in lodging an application should read the Graduate research Study space guidelines (605kb pdf) and complete the RHD Space Application by no later than the first Wednesday in April each year.
+Students studying a Doctor of Philosophy (Arts) and MA (Research) in the Asia Institute are eligible to apply for a workspace within the School in the Research Higher Degrees (RHD) Study Space (Level 2) and the PhD write-up phase room (Level 1) in the Sidney Myer Asia Centre.
+Students interested in should lodge an application here.

 University guidelines on the use of computers can be found on the Student IT Guidelines web page.
 University regulations governing misuse of computers can be found on the Provision and Acceptable Use of IT Policy (MPF1314) web page.

-Students who have been allocated a workspace may request after-hours swipe access to the Sidney Myer Asia Centre.
-One you have obtained your student card, please contact the AI Administration Officer with your name and student number if you require after-hours access.
+Students who have been allocated a workspace are granted after-hours swipe access to the Sidney Myer Asia Centre.
 Security is contactable on +61 3 8344 6666 if help is ever needed.

 There is a limited number of lockers available for full-time graduate research students in the graduate computer lab.
 Students using the lockers can either provide their own padlock or use those lockers with an existing key lock.
 Please contact the AI Administration Officer if you wish to use these facilities.